Roshan Khursheed Bharucha

-Education
+Early life and education

 Barucha's father migrated to Balochistan from Yazd, Iran while her mother is from Gujarat, India.

-She holds a master's degree in English from the University of Balochistan and a degree in Finance and Accounting for Non-Financial Executives from PIMS Karachi which was awarded in 1993.
+Barucha holds a master's degree in English from the University of Balochistan and a degree in finance and accounting for non-financial executives from PIMS Karachi which she completed in 1993.

 Political career

-She has served as provincial minister of Balochistan between 2000 and 2002.
+She has served as Provincial Minister of Balochistan between 1999 and 2002.

-She has also served as a member of the Senate of Pakistan from 12 March 2003 to 11 March 2006.
+She has also served as a member of the Senate of Pakistan from March 2003 to March 2009.

 In 2007, she was made provincial minister of Balochistan for Social Welfare, Informal education, Human rights, Youth, Information, Population, Information Technology, Manpower training, Sports, Archives, and Culture in a caretaker capacity.

 In 2018, she was made Federal Minister for Human Rights, Kashmir Affairs and Gilgit-Baltistan, States and Frontier Regions, Railways and Postal Services in Mulk caretaker ministry.
-She is the only Parsi woman to hold federal ministries.

 Personal life

 She hails from Quetta and is a member of the Parsi community in Pakistan.
 She is a mother of three children Kaiwan, Sharaine, and Thrity.
+As well as being a grandmother to Cyrus, Shanaya, Darian, Nadia, Ariana, Aaron, & Ryan.